squid-cache/squid-cache.github.io/docs/SquidFaq/ConfiguringSquid.md

 you got by having more storage.

 Let's see an example: you have a 9Gb disk (these times they're even hard to find..).
-First thing, manifacturers often lie about disk capacity (the whole Megabyte vs Mebibyte issue), and then the OS needs some space for its accounting structures, so you'll reasonably end up with 8Gib of useable space.
+First thing, manufacturers often lie about disk capacity (the whole Megabyte vs Mebibyte issue), and then the OS needs some space for its accounting structures, so you'll reasonably end up with 8Gib of usable space.
 You then have to account for another 10% in overhead for Squid, and then the space needed for keeping fragmentation at bay.
 So in the end the recommended cache_dir setting is 6000 to 7000 Mebibyte.